appscode/blog/content/post/openshift-mongodb/index.md

 ```

 > We have successfully deployed MongoDB in OpenShift.
 Now we can exec into the container to use the database.
+Please note that KubeDB operator has created a new Secret called `mgo-quickstart-auth` for storing the password for `mongodb` superuser.
+This secret contains a `username` key which contains the username for MongoDB superuser and a password key which contains the `password` for MongoDB superuser.

 ## Accessing Database Through CLI